briankim1512/dnn-movie-posters/README.md

 ## Config

-The configuration for the network can be found on line `60` and looks as follows
+The configuration for the network can be found on line `60` to line `77` from the file `movies_genre_model.py` The config is represented below.

 ```python
 model = Sequential([